LoganConnor44/strategyDesignPattern/README.md

 # Strategy Design Pattern

+## Definition From Head First Design Patterns

+The Strategy Pattern defines a family of algorithmns, encapsulates each one, and makes them interchangable.
+This pattern lets the algorithmn vary independently from clients that use it.

 ## Description

 The Strategy Pattern (sometimes referred to as the Policy Pattern) enables specific algorithms at runtime.